Student Support Services

 - Student success strategies and seminars are offered to encourage educational and career success.
 A variety of learning techniques, seminars, and workshops are held throughout the academic year.

-- Early Alert is an intervention process initiated at 4 and 12 weeks whereby students who are performing below average and/or have excessive class absences are referred by their instructors to the ACCESS Center for follow-up.
+- Early Alert is an intervention process initiated at 4 and 12 weeks whereby students who are performing below average and/or have excessive class absences are referred by their instructors to the Student Success Center for follow-up.
 A mid-term early alert referral will be initiated for those students who are performing below average (grades of “D”, “F”, or “U”) when and only if mid-term grades are posted.
-ACCESS Center staff will also follow-up with a phone call in an attempt to help the student work on a plan for successful completion.
+Student Success Center staff will also follow-up with a phone call in an attempt to help the student work on a plan for successful completion.
 However, it is the sole responsibility of the student to ensure all demographic information is correct and updated in LCC’s computer system.
 Students are able to update demographics at the Office of the Registrar.

 Luna Community College’s efforts to provide education to its students and to rural communities via distance education resulted in the creation of the Distance Learning Network (DLN).
 It is the goal of the DLN to provide greater course access to students as well as offering greater flexibility to course scheduling.
 LCC offers distance education courses via two mediums: interactive television (ITV) and the Internet utilizing Blackboard.
-Students interested in taking courses via distance education are urged to visit the college website at www.luna.edu or contact the ACCESS Center for more information.
+Students interested in taking courses via distance education are urged to visit the college website at www.luna.edu or contact the Student Success Center for more information.
 DLN course offerings are published in the schedule of classes each term and are also available on the LCC website.

 Guidelines for Distance Learning Examinations